-Military strike against Iran would result in 'all-out war': foreign minister
+Military strike against Iran would result in "all-out war": foreign minister

 Trump said he is not looking to meet Iranian President Hassan Rouhani during a U.N. event in New York this month.

+Referring to the effect of attacks on Saudi oil installations, Zanganeh said: “I don’t think it’s an important issue, and soon the balance will be restored in the market.”

+Oil prices, which soared after the attack, steadied after Riyadh vowed to restore full output by the end of September.
+[O/R]

-Reporting by Tuqa Khalid and Dubai newsroom; Editing by Raissa Kasolowsky and Timothy Heritage
+Reporting by Tuqa Khalid and Dubai newsroom; Editing by Raissa Kasolowsky, Timothy Heritage, William Maclean